 Di Kerrigan joined the ESC in 2016 through the Mindfulness Mentors program, a group that teaches mindfulness techniques to underserved communities throughout the Louisville Metro area.
 Di is a Louisville native, but has lived and worked throughout the U.S. in the medical industry, and returned to Louisville upon retirement.
-She is married and am passionate about mindfulness and social justice.
+She is married and is passionate about mindfulness and social justice.

 Di graduated from Spalding University in Louisville, KY, with a B.S. in Nursing.
-Her nursing career was in emergency medicine, ICU and as a nursing instructor at San Fernando Valley College.
+Her nursing career was in emergency medicine, ICU, and as a nursing instructor at San Fernando Valley College.
 She earned her MMTP (Mindfulness Meditation Teaching Program) certification from ESC in 2019.
 Di received certification from the Prison Mindfulness Institute for completing Path of Freedom, a mindfulness-based intelligence training program for the incarcerated.